Minkowski space: Raising and lowering of indices

 The electromagnetic field tensor is a differential 2-form, which geometrical description can as well be found in MTW.

-One may, of course, ignore geometrical views all together (as is the style in e.g. Weinberg (2002) and Landau & Lifshitz 2002) and proceed algebraically in a purely formal fashion.
+One may, of course, ignore geometrical views altogether (as is the style in e.g. Weinberg (2002) and Landau & Lifshitz 2002) and proceed algebraically in a purely formal fashion.
 The time-proven robustness of the formalism itself, sometimes referred to as index gymnastics, ensures that moving vectors around and changing from contravariant to covariant vectors and vice versa (as well as higher order tensors) is mathematically sound.
 Incorrect expressions tend to reveal themselves quickly.